 In terms of the best time to drink a protein shake, the answer is completely up to you — your preference, schedule, and fitness goals.

 If you want to kickstart protein synthesis during your workout, curb your appetite, or don’t want to train fasted in the morning, a pre-workout protein shake should work for you.

-If you want to speed up muscle recovery, replenish lost fluids, and have a low-calorie snack after a grueling gym session, take protein after your workout.
+If you want to speed up muscle recovery, replenish lost fluids, and have a low-calorie snack after a grueling gym session, taking a post-workout protein drink will help.

 Also, make sure you’re getting the right amount of protein for your diet and consuming a well-balanced diet of carbs and fats so you can achieve your fitness goals in no time.

 So, are you going for a pre-workout or post-workout protein shake?
 Make your decision, and be one step closer to achieving your goals.

 What To Eat & What Supplements To Take?